michaellihs/golab/doc/golab_group_get.md

 ## golab group get

-Get detailed information for a group
+Details of a group

 ### Synopsis

-Get detailed information for a group identified by either ID or the namespace / path of the group
+Get all details of a group.
+This command can be accessed without authentication if the group is publicly accessible.

 ```
 golab group get